Skip to main content

 3. Review changelog_new.xml carefully – check for destructive operations.

-5. Regenerate docs:
+6. Regenerate docs:

 pnpm run db:generate-erd-docs

-6. Commit the migration and documentation (docs/contributor/erd/schema.mmd).
+7. Commit the migration, the master.xml edit, and the documentation (docs/contributor/erd/schema.mmd).

 :::danger Always validate Generated migrations can drop or rename columns unexpectedly.
 Double-check each changeset before committing. :::